MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 are useful but can get boring

-## Looking at code is often better than talking about code
+## When reviewing work look at the code when talking about it

 First establish where someone is.
 If you don't you risk either them getting no value, or being stretched too much.